Underactuated Control of Multiple Soft Pneumatic Actuators via Stable Inversion: Discussion and Conclusion

 \subsection{Discussion}

+The proposed control algorithms successfully coordinate the motions of two soft fingers within a soft gripper.
+The performance is validated by real-world experimentation.
+However, if systems have identical models (i.e., $P_1 = P_2 = ... = P_{n_y}$ in (\ref{eqn_simo2})), those systems will automatically coordinate their motions given an input $U(s)$.
+Since the models of soft fingers are different (i.e., $P_1 \neq P_2 \neq ... \neq P_{n_y}$ in (\ref{eqn_simo2})), this approach is proposed to address this issue and coordinate their motions.
+Even if the soft fingers have the same dimensional parameters, their system models are different due to the properties of soft materials~\cite{rebecca2015material}.

-The proposed control algorithms successfully synchronize the motions of two soft fingers within a soft gripper.
-The performance is validated by the real-world experimentation.
-However, there is a limitation of using this control algorithm in which the desired output function of (\ref{eqn_simo4}) should be in the image space of the model matrix $P(s)$.
-If the desired output function is out of the image space of $P(s)$, the proposed method is no longer valid.
-For instance, if the desired function of one finger is $\pi/4$ and another one is $-\pi/4$, the solution of (\ref{eqn_simo4}) does not exist.
+Furthermore, there is a limitation due to the hardware configuration of the soft gripper.
+The soft gripper has a parallel nature of multiple fingers driven by a single syringe pump.
+If the desired output function is out of the image space of $P(s)$, the soft gripper may not reach the desired states.
+For instance, if the desired function of one finger is $\pi/4~rad$ and another one is $-\pi/4~rad$, the solution of the system (\ref{eqn_simo3}) does not exist.
 The negative bending angle is out of the image space of this soft gripper.
-Specifically, since the desired functions are in the image space of the model matrix, the position and its derivative are constrained by the output functions.
-Unlike the linear quadratic regulator, the position and velocity can be adjusted by selecting a suitable weighting matrix function.
-In short, the synchronization of the desired systems is achievable but the output function cannot be randomly selected.

-The existence of the \textit{synchronization subspace} is discussed in Sec.~\ref{subsec33}.
-The results of the Sec.~\ref{subsec44} and Fig.~\ref{fig_10} (b) support the discussion and \textit{Definition~\ref{syn_space}}.
-The open-loop control has a slower input command and the responses of both fingers differ as Fig.~\ref{fig_10} (a).
-The stable inversion control has a faster input command and the motions of the two soft fingers are synchronized as Fig.~\ref{fig_10} (b).
-It, therefore, can be concluded that the (\ref{eqn_simo4}) is controllable and the \textit{synchronization subspace} exists.
-Note that the LQR control also has faster responses but its command trajectory is different from that of stable inversion control.
-The result of LQR control displays that it does not belong to the \textit{synchronization subspace}.
+The proposed approach sets the input-output relation characterized by $H(s)$, either a low-pass filter or designed by loop-shaping.
+The system responses are influenced by the $H(s)$.
+By enlarging the bandwidth of $H(s)$, the output moves toward the steady-state angle faster.
+Thus, the system responses are optimized by designing a suitable $H(s)$ as shown in both Sec.\ref{subsec41} and Sec.~\ref{subsec44}.
+The simulation and experimental visualizations are depicted in Fig.~\ref{fig_7} (a) and Fig.~\ref{fig_10} (b).
+The steady-state angle of each finger comes closer to the desired angle, and as a result, better coordination is achieved.